Streptococcus thermophilus (Specific Strains)

 3/5 Evidence Score

 Streptococcus thermophilus is a lactic acid bacterium and major yogurt starter culture with multi-mechanism gut health activity.
 Despite the 'Streptococcus' name, it diverged from pathogenic Streptococcus species roughly 3,000 years ago and carries GRAS status with the FDA and QPS recognition from EFSA.
 Specific strains with consumer evidence include ST81 (3 billion CFU formulations) and ST36 (clinical trial completed).
 One distinguishing feature is β-galactosidase production — the enzyme that digests lactose — making it uniquely useful for lactose intolerance.
-In combination with B. lactis at 169-inpatient pediatric scale, it prevents antibiotic-associated diarrhea in roughly half of cases.
+In combination with B. lactis in hospitalized children, it prevents antibiotic-associated diarrhea in roughly half of cases.
 Also produces folic acid (rare among probiotics) and exopolysaccharides that support gut barrier function.
 The honest framing: best for lactose digestion and antibiotic-associated diarrhea prevention; effects on broader gut symptoms are less validated.

-Active Compound Streptococcus thermophilus — multiple strains: ST81, ST36, Orla-Jensen 1919 (VSL#3 component), LMD-9, CNRZ-21N.
-Recently reclassified as Streptococcus salivarius subsp. thermophilus
+Active Compound Streptococcus thermophilus — strains ST81, ST36, Orla-Jensen 1919 (VSL#3 component), LMD-9, CNRZ-21N; reclassified as S. salivarius subsp. thermophilus.

 Benefits